-Detachable warrants issued and outstanding
+Detachable warrants issued and outstanding to Kreos, Yorkville and certain other investors

 In 2017 the Company issued 53,761 warrants in connection with capital increases against cash, 94,950 warrants in connection with debt-to-equity conversions and 147,112 warrants in connection with the equity line financing which have been recognized at fair value.
-As of 31 December 2017 and 2016, 295,823 warrants and nil are outstanding, respectively.

-Subsequent to 31 December 2017, further 75,187 warrants from the equity line financing have been issued.
-As a result of the amended Issuance Agreement in March 2018, 235,739 have been cancelled.
-Thus, 135,271 warrants are outstanding at the date of authorization for issuance of these consolidated financial statements.
+In 2018 further 642,737 warrants from the equity line financing have been issued.
+As a result of the amended Issuance Agreement in March 2018, 235,739 warrants have been cancelled.